Mulholland Monuments

 Historical Notes

 In the main approach to the fountain memorial, a five-ton granite boulder that symbolizes the rugged character of William Mulholland has been placed.
 It was brought down from the hills above Haiwee Reservoir, where Mulholland saw it while the aqueduct was under construction and commented upon its pink beauty.
 Little could be visualize that more than a quarter century later it would be part of a memorial erected in his honor.
 But H. A. Van Norman, who was with him when he dropped the comment, did not forget.
-When the time came that a memorial was to be built, his suggestion that the granite boulder from Haiwee be used for the memorial inscription and to receive the documents that are to be permanently preserved was enthusiastically approved.
-The inscription reads as follows:^
+When the time came that a memorial was to be built, his suggestion that the granite boulder from Haiwee be used for the memorial inscription and to receive the documents that are to be permanently preserved was enthusiastically approved.^

 To William Mulholland